One United Nations Plaza: March 1970

 On March 19, 1970, the proposed plan of the four towers connected to a hotel enclosed in glass went before a public hearing of the Board of Estimate for approval.
 However, in light of the heavy opposition from the neighborhood, the plan was tabled.
-Estimated costs for the four-tower glass-sheathed project were also revealed, which had now soared to $ 350 million.
+Estimated costs for the four-tower glass-sheathed project were also revealed, which had now soared to $350 million.
 Moreover, a court order was obtained by Assemblyman Andrew J. Stein which prevented the Board of Estimate from voting on the plan until "legal challenges to the project" were resolved.
 Councilman Carter Burden, a descendant of "Commodore" Cornelius Vanderbilt and previous supporter of Mayor Lindsay, said the plan "demonstrates the flagrant hypocrisy of Mayor Lindsay's campaign commitments to community involvement".
 Charles Moerdler, a right-hand man of Lindsay and former director of Lindsay's Metropolitan Transportation Authority section for Bridges and Tunnels, said the project was on the "brink of idiocy".
 Opponents of the plan had fought the UNDC in court, in public hearings, and private negotiations, and there seemed to be no budging on the proposal except in reducing the FAR from 18 to 17.
 Manhattan borough president and attorney Percy Sutton could not decide after questioning UNDC officials.
 The crowd present at the hearing, who were unanimously opposed to the project, over shouted board members who quickly began to express skepticism over the project.

 The following day, March 20, 1970, once-supportive members of Mayor Lindsay delayed action on the planned $350‐million superblock across from the United Nations.
 Expressions of anger by Turtle Bay residents, forced Lindsay's hand in tabling the Board of Estimate's discussion in the closed-door meeting until April 16, 1970.
 It was again stated that 600–800 housing units were going to be torn down, and only to relocate the angry residents and the city to have to pay for the relocation and new housing costs.
 Opponents said that the plan, which was an expanded version of a proposal that won neighborhood support a year ago, was too grandiose and unnecessarily crowded.
 The closed-door meeting was held because of a lawsuit filed by Assemblyman Andrew Stein.
-Earlier, a New York State Supreme Court justice joined the board from acting until Mr. Stein's challenge to the constitutionality of the act that created the development corporation was heard.
-But an Appellate Division allowed the hearing to proceed and it ruled that a vote could be taken for the planned proposal regardless of Assemblyman Stein's lawsuit.
+Earlier, a New York State Supreme Court justice joined the board from acting until Stein's challenge to the constitutionality of the act that created the development corporation was heard.
+However, an appellate division allowed the hearing to proceed and it ruled that a vote could be taken for the planned proposal regardless of Stein's lawsuit.
 Although the plan was delayed, there was approval of the "groundwork" for a plan to continue.